RetroDECK/ES-DE/THEMES.md

 You can now change the order in which elements are rendered by setting `zIndex` values.
 Default values correspond to the default rendering order while allowing elements to easily be shifted without having to set `zIndex` values for every element.
 Elements will be rendered in order from smallest z-index to largest.

 #### Navigation sounds

 The navigation sounds are configured globally per theme, so it needs to be defined as a feature and with the view set to the special 'all' category.
-It's recommended to put these elements in a separate file and include it from the main theme file (e.g. <include>./navigationsounds.xml</include>).
+It's recommended to put these elements in a separate file and include it from the main theme file (e.g. `<include>./navigationsounds.xml</include>`).
 There are seven different navigation sounds that can be configured.
 The names as well as the element structure should be self-explanatory based on the example below.
 Starting EmulationStation with the --debug flag will provide feedback on whether the navigation sound elements were read correctly, as well as providing an error message if any of the .wav sound files could not be loaded.

-Example debug output:
+Example debug output: \
-May 12 21:12:37 lvl2:   Sound::getFromTheme() looking for [all.selectSound]
+May 12 21:12:37 lvl2:   Sound::getFromTheme() looking for [all.selectSound] \
 May 12 21:12:37 lvl2:   [selectSound] found, ready to play sound file

-Example navigationsounds.xml, to be included from the main theme file:
+Example `navigationsounds.xml`, to be included from the main theme file:

 ```xml
 <theme>